Applying Author Styles

 A parser receives arbitrary bytes as input, so parser bugs are usually easy for bad actors to exploit.
 Parser correctness is thus crucial to browser security, as many parser bugs have demonstrated.
 Nowadays browser developers use fuzzing to try to find and fix such bugs.

 With the parser debugged, the next step is applying the parsed style sheet to the web page.
 Since each CSS rule can style many elements on the page, this will require looping over all elements and all rules.
-When a rule applies, its property/values pairs are copied to the element’s style information:
+When a rule applies, its property–value pairs are copied to the element’s style information:

 def style(node, rules):